Learning in Markov Decision Processes under Constraints: Previous Works and Our Contributions

-RL problems without constraints are well-understood by now.
+\textit{RL Algorithms for unconstrained MDPs}: RL problems without constraints are well-understood by now.
 Works such as~\cite{brafman2002r,auer2007logarithmic,bartlett2009regal,jaksch2010near} develop algorithms using the principle of ``optimism under uncertainty.''
-UCRL2 of~\cite{jaksch2010near} is a popular RL algorithm that has a regret bound of $\tilde{O}(D(p)S\sqrt{AT})$, where $D(p)$ is the diameter of the MDP $p$ (see~\eqref{def:diameter}); the algorithms proposed in our work are based on UCRL2.
+UCRL2 of~\cite{jaksch2010near} is a popular RL algorithm that has a regret bound of $\tilde{O}(D(p)S\sqrt{AT})$, where $D(p)$ is the diameter~\cite{jaksch2010near} of the MDP $p$; the algorithms proposed in our work are based on UCRL2.